Tyagi-Nehal/Cisco_Forecast_League/README.md

 # Cisco Forecast League 2026 – Phase 1

 ## Overview
-This repository contains my project for Phase 1 of the Cisco Forecast League 2026.
+This repository contains our team project for Phase 1 of the Cisco Forecast League 2026.
 We built a hybrid forecasting pipeline that blends statistical methods with machine learning approaches to generate forecasts across 30 products.

 ---